ChampagneAndfragrance/Zixuan_Wu_0.o/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Scene Understanding and GenAI for Autonomous Driving: Design a cross-domain generalizable parking pipeline with diffusion and visual foundation model
-      - Submit a first-authored ICRA paper on _Dino-Diffusion Modular Designs Bridge the Cross-Domain Gap in Autonomous Parking.
+      - Submit a first-authored ICRA paper on _Dino-Diffusion Modular Designs Bridge the Cross-Domain Gap in Autonomous Parking_.
 Managed by [Dr. Yuliang Guo](https://yuliangguo.github.io/).

 # Skills
 # Add your own SVG icons to `assets/media/icons/`